+1 781-491-0874

 Are there customs duties on electronics and clothing sent to Hong Kong?

 Generally no, as Hong Kong is a free port with zero duty on most consumer goods like electronics and clothing.
-Duties only apply to specific restricted items such as alcohol, tobacco, and hydrocarbon oils.
+Duties only apply to specific restricted items such as alcohol, tobacco, and hydrocarbon oils, which cannot be shipped using the Stackry service.

 Q3.